videntity/provider-data-tools/README.md

 in your current directory.
 Everything is still indexed by NPI.
 These files are described below.

-* _basic.csv             - Contains basic demographic info
+* _basic.csv             - Contains basic demographic info.
-* _addresses_flat.csv    - one address per line identifier as practice or mailing
+* _addresses_flat.csv    - one address per line identifier as practice or mailing.
-* _identifiers_flat.csv  - one identifier per line
+* _identifiers_flat.csv  - one identifier per line.
-* _licenses_flat.csv 	 - one license per line
+* _licenses_flat.csv 	 - one license per line.
 * _taxonomy_flat.csv     - one taxonomy code per line and identified as primary or not.